Enhancing rural development in Spain through certified wild food products

 The need to increase the general public’s awareness of wild food was also an essential aspect of this project.
 One of the ways this was done was through the TV program “Cocina con Sergio”.
 Broadcasted on the Spanish public channel TVE1, the show highlighted the project and wild food products certification, as well as demonstrating how to cook some recipes made with wild food products.
 In addition, PEFC Spain published several articles in the food sector magazine “Origen” and took part in a number of shows, including “Salamaq14”, “Salon Gourmet 2014” and “Feria Alimentaria 2014”.

 To ensure Chain of Custody certification of these wild food products, PEFC Spain worked with certification bodies to develop a technical guide.
-Building on a practical document for the certification of Iberian pork-based products adapted to the PEFC ST 2002:2013, PEFC Spain extended this document in order to provide clarification on some of the issues that could prevent the development of Non-Timber Forest Product certification.
+Building on a practical document for the certification of Iberian pork-based products adapted to the PEFC Chain of Custody standard, PEFC Spain extended this document in order to provide clarification on some of the issues that could prevent the development of Non-Timber Forest Product certification.